 If you ask John Blankenbaker these kinds of pertinent questions, he either changes the subject, or he calls you a demeaning name and walks away.
 He knows full well that all those people from Freudenberg were not on the Oliver, but he will never admit it.
-He has "too much invested" in that story.
+He has "too much invested" in that lie.

 Yet, it gets worse.
-In 1998, John Blankenbaker even took parts of Mr. Wust's 1986 paper, and then he re-wrote it, under his name.
+In 1998, John Blankenbaker even took parts of Mr. Wust's 1986 paper, and he re-wrote it, under his name.
 Then he posted it on his own website, claiming that he wrote it!
-He claimed that it established him, as the expert on the immigration ships of 1738!
+He also claimed that it established him, as the expert on the immigration ships of 1738!

-In fact, John Blankenbaker has created lots of articles, by using Mr. Wust's published work.
+In fact, John Blankenbaker has created lots of articles, using Mr. Wust's published work.
 He simply adds his name, as an author, to Mr. Wust's articles, to make it appear as if both of them wrote the articles together!

-John Blankenbaker has manipulated, and used, Mr. Wust's work, for many years.
-He tries to make it seem as if he is just as knowledgeable as Mr. Wust was.
-John Blankenbaker is a smart man, but Mr. Wust was the true expert, concerning the German immigrant ships.
+John Blankenbaker has manipulated, used, and stolen, Mr. Wust's work, for many, many years.
+He even tries to make it seem as if he is just as knowledgeable as Mr. Wust was, and that he is on the same intellectual level as Mr. Wust was.
+It is truly revolting.